Politics of China: Administrative divisions

+Armed forces

+The CCP created and leads the People's Liberation Army.
+After the PRC was established in 1949, the PLA also became a state military.
+The state's military system upholds the principle of the CCP's absolute leadership over the armed forces, often referred to under Mao's maxim that "the Party commands the gun."
+The CCP and the state jointly established the Central Military Commission that carries out the task of supreme military leadership over the armed forces.

 Legal system

 Nationality and ethnicity law

 Nationality is granted at birth to children with at least one Chinese-national parent, with some exceptions.
 In general, naturalization or the obtainment of the People's Republic of China nationality is difficult.
 The Nationality Law prescribes only three conditions for the obtainment of PRC nationality (marriage to a PRC national is one, permanent residence is another).
 PRC nationals who acquire a foreign nationality automatically lose Chinese nationality.
-State functionaries and military personnel on active service are not permitted renounce their Chinese nationality.
+State functionaries and military personnel on active service are not permitted to renounce their Chinese nationality.
 If a citizen wishes to resume PRC nationality, foreign nationality is no longer recognized.

-The PRC is officially a multi-ethnic state providing ethnic autonomy in the form of autonomous administrative entities.
-By law, ethnic minorities receive advantages in areas such as population control, school admissions, government employment, and military recruitment.
-The PRC recognizes 56 nationalities in China and simultaneously categorizes them as one hegemonic Chinese nation.
-However, separatist sentiment has occasionally flared in Tibet and Xinjiang.
-As such, independence groups and foreign human rights groups are critical of the PRC's policies in ethnic areas and have bemoaned the presence of Han Chinese (the main ethnic group of China) in Xinjiang and Tibet.

 Policies toward Uyghurs

 In 2020, widespread public reporting detailed the Chinese government's pattern of human rights violations in its continuing maltreatment of Uyghurs.
 These abuses include forced labor, arbitrary detainment, forced political indoctrination, destruction of cultural heritage, and forced abortions and sterilization.
-Critics of the policy have described it as the sinicization of Xinjiang and called it an ethnocide or cultural genocide, with many activists, NGOs, human rights experts, government officials, and the U.S. government calling it a genocide.
+Critics of the policy have described it as the Sinicization of Xinjiang and called it an ethnocide or cultural genocide, with many activists, NGOs, human rights experts, government officials, and the U.S. government calling it a genocide.
 The Chinese government denies it is committing human rights violations in Xinjiang.

+Legalist influence

+Some scholars have drawn comparisons between the current governance of the CCP and certain aspects of the ancient Chinese philosophy of Legalism.
+As articulated by The Book of Lord Shang, Legalism emphasizes centralized authority, strict laws, harsh punishments, and a merit-based bureaucratic system.